RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling

-Instead of employing recurrence within each chunk, we also explored a reversed design that applies attention inside the chunk, followed by recurrence to capture long-range dependencies.
+All experiments here are conducted on the PG19 Book dataset with 200M-parameter models, and FLOPs are controlled for comparison. \paragraph{Reversed design of \rat} Instead of employing recurrence within each chunk, we also explored a reversed design that applies attention inside the chunk, followed by recurrence to capture long-range dependencies.
 For this reversed design, standard RoPE is sufficient.
-However, with respect to parameter allocation, we found it crucial to retain the key vector in the attention module as a full tensor, as sharing it together with the query vector leads to a collapse into single-head attention.
-Thus, our final reversed design shares the query vector across attention heads, employs low-rank matrices for the projection used for output gate, and preserves full projections for both the forget gate and the key vector.
-Results of the reversed design are put in \autoref{tab:reversed_design}.
-It can be observed that, under identical FLOP constraints, this design significantly underperforms \rat.
-For example, to match the FLOPs budget of \(\mathcal{O}(T/64)\), it requires chunk sizes of 128, 256, and 512 for sequence lengths of 8192, 16384, and 32768, respectively.
-Most of the computational cost is spent within a small local window of 128 tokens, while excessive burden is placed on the inter-chunk recurrence, ultimately leading to high perplexity.
-Only when we reduce the number of chunks to 16 does the perplexity drop below 14.00.
-Therefore, while the reversed design also allows for interpolation between attention and RNN (reducing to attention when \(L = T\), and to RNN when \(L = 1\)), we choose to focus on \rat due to its more efficient utilization of FLOPs.
+Regarding the parameter allocation, we found it crucial to retain the key vector in the attention module as a full tensor, as sharing it together with the query vector leads to a collapse into single-head attention.
+Thus, the final reversed design shares the query vector across attention heads, employs low-rank matrices for the projection used for output gate, and preserves full projections for both the forget gate and the key vector.